-- Failure to meet Satisfactory Academic Progress (SAP) Requirements - Failing three consecutive classes in a diploma program - Failing four consecutive classes in a degree program - Practical Nursing and Nursing Associate degree programs: Failing two NUR courses (does not need to be consecutive)
+- Failure to meet Satisfactory Academic Progress (SAP) Requirements - Failing three consecutive classes in a diploma program - Failing four consecutive classes in a degree program - Practical Nursing diploma program (Ohio): Two failed NUR classes (does not need to be consecutive) - Nursing Associate degree program (WV): One failed NUR Class.
+(Or in the case of a returning student, a second failed NUR class.)